November 8, 2022

 There are a series of documents that will be relevant to your board of directors.
 These help you to define expectations, duties, and responsibilities, in addition to putting a process in place in the event something goes awry.
 Let’s dive in…

-You’re likely to have heard of the term NED or “non-executive-director”.
+You’re likely to have heard of the term NED or “non executive director”.
 This is when a director is appointed to the board but is not an employee of the business itself.
-However, non-executive directors are still bound to the same duties and responsibilities as an employed director and it’s still important for you to define the relationship between the business and your NED.
+However, a non executive director is still bound to the same duties and responsibilities as an employed director and it’s still important for you to define the relationship between the business and your NED.
 For this, you would use a non-executive director letter (sometimes referred to as a “letter of appointment for a non-executive director” - catchy).
 This document will include key information relating to your NED, the relationship at hand, how to end it, and any remuneration the NED can expect from the role.

-A shareholders’ agreement is important for a number of reasons when dealing with your board of directors.
+A shareholders’ agreement is important for a number of reasons when dealing with your executive board.
 Often, directors and shareholders will be the same people within your business.
 But what happens when a director leaves?
 Do their shares go with them?
-Can they be forced to sell their shares?
+Can a shareholder be forced to sell their shares?
 Answering these questions can become remarkably difficult without a shareholders’ agreement in place.

 In addition to regulating the relationship between shareholders and the business, a shareholders’ agreement will also include information relating to confidentiality.
 For directors and shareholders alike, confidentiality is absolutely paramount when it comes to business matters, trade secrets, and any information you want to be kept under wraps.
 A shareholders’ agreement will include information on restrictive covenants, designed to provide information from falling into the wrong hands.